 We maintain formal guidelines for ownership of shares of our common stock by our executive officers.
-These guidelines require the CEO to achieve and maintain ownership of shares valued at five times his base salary, and other executive officers to achieve and maintain ownership of shares valued at their base salary, within five years of adoption of the policy or promotion to a covered role.
-Shares owned outright and vested in-the-money stock options (counted at 50% of value) apply towards the calculation of compliance with the guidelines.
-The average tenure of our named executive officers in 2020, excluding Mr. Schoeneck who served on a temporary basis as Interim CEO, was approximately 5.71 years.
-Each of our named executive officers has either established a significant ownership position in the Company or, in the case of Mr. Conterno, Mr. Wettig, and Dr. Eisner who were hired in 2020, is expected to achieve the targeted stock ownership in accordance with our stock ownership guidelines timeline requirements.
+These guidelines require our CEO to achieve and maintain ownership of shares valued at five times his base salary, and other executive officers to achieve and maintain ownership of shares valued at their base salary, within five years of adoption of the policy or promotion to a covered role.
+Shares owned outright and unvested RSU awards apply towards the calculation of compliance with the guidelines.
+The average tenure of our named executive officers in 2021 was approximately 6.77 years.
+Each of our named executive officers has either established a significant ownership position in the Company or, in the case of Mr. Conterno, Mr. Wettig, and Dr. Eisner who were hired in 2020 and Mr. Graham who was hired in 2021, is expected to achieve the targeted stock ownership in accordance with our stock ownership guidelines timeline requirements.
 Each of our named executive officers who has been with us for more than five years is in compliance with the ownership requirements of the guidelines.